brandon-carlisle/git-vault/Asynchronous JavaScript - Promises, Async-Await, and AJAX.md

 1) Handling these errors is the only we we can display an error message on the screen for a user
 2) Bad practice to leave errors unhandled

+What if the first fetch was successful but the second(neighbour) fetch was not?
+We could copy the throw new error code to the second fetch, but it would be repeatigng code.
+So refactoring and handling the second fetch: